telosnetwork/obe-indexer/README.md

 Import tables as the DB user you just created using https://github.com/telosnetwork/obe-indexer/blob/master/src/tables/tokens.sql

 Copy example.config.json to config.json and edit it for your DB, Hyp and Nodeos connection.
 Make sure to note the default port for psql is 5432.
 The config in git is set differently for the docker dev version.
+Also be sure the `nodeosUrl` is pointed to your node running in irreversible mode.

 Install Yarn
 ```sudo npm install --global yarn```